 How do underpayments happen?

-Prior to the uncovering of large-scale underpayments, there was a general lack of awareness and understanding about paying employees correctly.
-Many businesses believed that their payroll system would be capable of interpreting the award and paying the employee the correct amount.
+Prior to the uncovering of large-scale underpayments some years ago, there was a general lack of awareness and concern about paying employees correctly.
+Many businesses believed that their payroll system would be capable of interpreting the award and paying the employee the correct amounts.
 This often wasn’t the case and it meant many employees didn’t have the correct penalty rates applied to their shifts when they should have.

 Another cause of underpayments is where businesses assume a salary will cover all entitlements under the relevant award or agreement.
 Many of the large-scale underpayments that were publicised in the media were due to salaries being insufficient to cover overtime payments, allowances and penalty rates.
-The Woolworth’s case was one of the most prominent, in which 5,700 salaried managers were underpaid roughly $500 million over the course of 4 years.
+We are continuously seeing examples of this, most recently with Super Retail Group who are alleged to have underpaid salaried staff by $1 million.

-Errors within a business’s payroll will also increase the likelihood of underpayments.
-Throughout the thousands of payroll audits we’ve undertaken, there have been a number of errors that we see time and time again.
+Errors within a business’s payroll will also increase the likelihood of underpayments occurring.
+Throughout the thousands of payroll audits we’ve undertaken, there have been a number of common errors that we see time and time again.
 Here are the five ones we see the most:

 - Incorrectly classifying an employee or using the wrong award rates,